Oversite

 - Both Quotes from Camus' "The Myth of Sisyphus" essay

-Camus also observed that the Universe does not reveal to humans whether the universe or humans themselves have any purpose or meaning.
-From that observation Camus came to the conclusion that life was meaningless or at least should be lived in a manner as though life was meaningless(1).
+Camus had two fundamental observations about life on which he based his philosophy.
+Firstly he proposed that humans have an inherent need for meaning in their life.
+Secondly he observed that the Universe does not reveal to humans whether the universe or humans themselves have any purpose or meaning.
+From this inherent need for meaning and the fact that the Universe does not reveal any meaning Camus came to the opinion that life was "Absurd".
+The second conclusion was that life was either meaningless or at least should be lived in a manner as though life was meaningless(1).

 Because Camus believed that everything was meaningless even if a person believes they are "achieving something" while at work to Camus what is being achieved is also meaningless, of no more consequence than rolling a boulder up a mountain to have it roll back down.
 The work and any "achievement", like the rest of life, is meaningless.